-- Materials are appropriate, complete, and effectively presented.
+- Materials are appropriate, complete, and effectively presented and of a high production/design quality.

 - The product is easy to use and free from technical difficulties.